What BERT is not: Lessons from a new suite of psycholinguistic diagnostics for language models: Datasets

 \paragraph{Information needed for prediction} Because the negative contexts in these items are highly unconstraining (\emph{A robin is not a \_\_\_\_} ?), prediction accuracy is not a useful measure for the negative contexts.
 We test prediction accuracy for affirmative contexts only, which allows us to test models' use of hypernym information (\emph{robin} = \emph{bird}).
 Targeting of negation happens in the sensitivity test.

-\paragraph{Sensitivity test} The~\newcite{fischler1983brain} study found that although the N400 shows preference for true completions in affirmative sentences (e.g., \emph{A robin is a \underline{bird}}), it fails to adjust to negation, preferring the false continuations in negative sentences (e.g., \emph{A robin is not a \underline{bird}}).
+\paragraph{Sensitivity test} The~\newcite{fischler1983brain} study found that although the N400 shows more expectation for \emph{true} completions in affirmative sentences (e.g., \emph{A robin is a \underline{bird}}), it fails to adjust to negation, showing more expectation for \emph{false} continuations in negative sentences (e.g., \emph{A robin is not a \underline{bird}}).
 Our sensitivity test targets this distinction, testing whether LMs will show similar insensitivity to impacts of negation.
-Note that unlike in the previous sections, here we use truth judgments rather than cloze probability as an indication of the quality of a completion.
+Note that here we use truth judgments rather than cloze probability as an indication of the quality of a completion.

-\paragraph{Data} Fischler et al.~provide the list of 18 subject nouns and 9 category nouns that they use for their sentences, which we use to generate a comparable dataset, for a total of 72 items.\footnote{The one modification that we make to the original concrete noun list is a substitution of the word \emph{salmon} for \emph{bass} within the category of fish---this was done because \emph{bass} created lexical ambiguity in a way that was not interesting for our purposes here.} We refer to these 72 simple sentences as \fs{}.
+\paragraph{Data} Fischler et al.~provide the list of 18 subject nouns and 9 category nouns that they use for their sentences, which we use to generate a comparable dataset, for a total of 72 items.\footnote{The one modification that we make to the original subject noun list is a substitution of the word \emph{salmon} for \emph{bass} within the category of fish---because \emph{bass} created lexical ambiguity that was not interesting for our purposes here.} We refer to these 72 simple sentences as \fs{}.
 All target words are in BERT's single-word vocabulary.

 \paragraph{Supplementary items} In a subsequent study, \newcite{nieuwland2008truth} followed up on the~\newcite{fischler1983brain} experiment, creating affirmative and negative sentences chosen to be more ``natural ... for somebody to say'', and contrasting these with affirmative and negative sentences chosen to be less natural. ``Natural'' items include examples like \emph{Most smokers find that quitting is (not) very (difficult/easy)}, while items designed to be less natural include examples like \emph{Vitamins and proteins are (not) very (good/bad)}.
-The authors share 16 items, which we add to the 72 above for additional comparison.
-We refer to these supplementary 16 items, designed to test effects of naturalness, as \nk{}.
+The authors share 16 base contexts, corresponding to 64 additional items, which we add to the 72 above for additional comparison.
+All target words are in BERT's single-word vocabulary.
+We refer to these supplementary 64 items, designed to test effects of naturalness, as \nk{}.